How to do market research

 You don't need expensive software to conduct effective market research.
 These resources help small businesses gather insights without straining the budget.

-Free government resources:
+Free government and South African resources:

-- census data for demographic information
+- Census data for demographic information

-- government small business market research guides
+- Government small business guides and industry reports

 Free survey tools: